 To learn more about the On-the-Job Training Program, contact a Business Services Representative: call (831) 763-8872 or e-mail firstname.lastname@example.org.

-If you are hiring, we can help – at no cost!
-Employers can find a wealth of information, tools, and resources through CalJOBS, three local Career Centers, and the Business Services Representative.
+If you are an employer who is hiring, we can help – at no cost!
+Find a wealth of information, tools, and resources through CalJOBS, three local Career Centers, and the Workforce Santa Cruz County Business Services Representative.

 - Services include the Business Service Representative posting job openings at no cost, arranging job fairs, and specialized recruitments.